View resources

 • Both Mannitol and Sodium Chloride 3% may be used in the active management of raised ICP and impending herniation.

-• A number of publications have examined the evidence behind the use of such of agents in children.18-22 While some reviews have suggested that Sodium Chloride 3% may be more effective than Mannitol in reducing ICP, other studies have found no significant difference.23 Very few randomised control trials in children have been published for either agent or comparing agents;21 a small Indian RCT (30 patients) published in 2019 found no difference.24 Studies on this topic, particularly in children, are generally small, observational in nature and undertaken in highly varied clinical contexts.21 As such it is difficult to make a definite, or preferential, recommendation.
+• A number of publications have examined the evidence behind the use of such of agents in children.19-26 While some have suggested that Sodium Chloride 3% may be more effective than Mannitol in reducing ICP, other studies have found no significant difference.24,27 Studies on this topic, particularly in children, are generally small, observational in nature and/or undertaken in highly varied clinical contexts.21, 24-26 Very few randomised control trials in children have been published for either agent or comparing agents;22 a small Indian RCT (30 patients) published in 2019 found no difference.28 Two relatively large observational studies in children with traumatic brain injury were published in 202229 and 202530 respectively; a comparative effectiveness analysis of 518 children in the ADAPT trial with ICP guided hyperosmolar therapy (ICU context) found a greater ICP reduction with hypertonic saline for ICP > 25mm but no significant difference in cerebral perfusion pressure29; and prospective multicentre cohort study of 445 with moderate to severe TBI, found the use of hypertonic saline was not associated with increased survival, reduced hospital stay or improved functional outcomes when compared with mannitol30.
+Many authors have suggested that further large multicentre studies are required.
+As such it is difficult to make a definite, or preferential, recommendation.
 Availability, and clinician and centre familiarity should guide use.

 Sodium Chloride 3% (IV) dosing for the treatment of raised ICP